thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 http GET localhost:8000/guests
 ```

-Right now, your HTTP server sends hardcoded data with the HTTP response.
-It would be much more useful if your HTTP server could send data that's read from the JSON-formatted `guests.json` file.
+Right now, your HTTP server sends a hardcoded guest list in the HTTP response.
+It would be much more useful if your HTTP server could send guest list that's read from the JSON-formatted `guests.json` file.

 Let's fix that by refactoring the `server.js` file with the following code.